Solid faculty members with longevity at a Christian college often find themselves in new roles, even that of Academic Dean.

 This can be the result of their own choice or sometimes even coercion, such as when failed searches or limited financial resources “force” faculty into these new roles.

-Avoiding the following hazards can help those in new roles of leadership propel programs forward and maintain a positive teaching and learning culture.
+Avoiding the following hazards can help those in their new role of Academic Dean propel programs forward and maintain a positive teaching and learning culture instead of sabotaging them.

 Seven Ways to Sabotage Faculty Advancement to Dean

 Not listening to others indicates a certain amount of conceit that places barriers between faculty and leadership.
 It happens more than we want to admit in our institutions, where we pride ourselves on Christian behavior.

 Inexplicably, new leaders often ignore or disregard the contributions of established faculty members, silencing voices and forging new directions without wide support.
 Believing and behaving in such a way (as if they know more about a topic or practice than others) halts communication and rescinds trust, which can leave a leader in isolation.

 Instead, a bit of humility, seeking others’ input while elevating them will lead to insight, support, and increased productivity.

 Leaders who often change their minds from yes to no tend to stall a climate of creativity, community, advancement, and learning.

 Permission to pilot procedures, develop programs, change a course structure, or incorporate technology requires time and energy and represents high-level work on the part of faculty, so rejecting their efforts and ideas often leads to discouragement and lack of confidence in leadership, especially when the rejection comes second or third hand.

 The active practice of advancing programs through creativity by saying “yes,” sticking to that word as often as possible, and then supporting those on the team, will help faculty to develop personally and professionally.